jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/chapter_3_IAM_S3_security_policies.md

 - Contain 4 parts:
     - PARC:
         - Principal
-            - The Entity that si allowed or denied access to the resource
+            - The Entity that is allowed or denied access to the resource
             - Indicated by ARN (Amazon Resource Name)
             - With IAM policies the principal element is implicit (user, group, role)
             - You use principal with policies that are attached to resources (ex:  S3 bucket policy)